Wedding Budget Tip #17: Buy a Used Wedding Dress

 Have you considered buying a used wedding dress to wear on your big day?

 This can be a great option to save money on your wedding — especially if you have your eye on a designer frock that would otherwise bust a modest budget.
+Buying a second-hand wedding dress can easily save you over 50% off the price of your gown.
+Sounds pretty #budgetsavvy to us!

 You might have reservations about buying a pre-owned wedding dress, or maybe you just aren’t sure where to start.
 In this post, we outline everything you need to know about purchasing a previously-owned wedding dress from a reseller or former bride!